AVEVA/CONNECT-data-services-developer-docs/content/api-reference/asset-rules/asset-rules.md

 ## Outputs

-Only Asset outputs are supported.
+Only asset outputs are supported.

 ## Asset Output Objects